natthapong-tw2/GildedRose-Refactoring-Kata/csharpcore/Assignement/README.md

-﻿# Experiment how the tests can impact the refactoring a way or another
+﻿# Experiment how the tests can impact the refactoring

 ### Goal
 Try to refactor all updaters into one in both projects: